Pratik-Shirodkar/fortune/README.md

 # fortune
-A python script which draws fortunes according to user input
+A script coded in Go which draws fortunes according to the system time Made while practising Go on progate.com